PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 19:55:26
+Last updated: 2024-04-05 19:55:59
-Random Quote: Just 'cause you fall on your *ss doesn't mean you have to stay there. - Hughie Campbell
+Random Quote: Money.
+That's what seperates the haves from the have-nots.
+But what is money?
+It's everything if you don't have it, right? - Marty Byrde